 Formation of blood clots in the deep veins.

-Always talk to a doctor before deciding on getting any of the above mentioned surgeries.
+Always talk to a doctor before deciding on getting any of the above-mentioned surgeries.
 Make sure you are aware of all the risks that are associated with it.
-For more information, consult a metabolic surgeon online now.